Caramel: Salting

+Salted caramel sweets became widely popular throughout France and other French-speaking European countries (notably Belgium and Switzerland, which already had a tradition for fine chocolate and confectionery), and for years French, Belgian and Swiss children added it to their goûter, a meal eaten around 4 pm to restore their energy after school.
+Goûter usually consists of bread with jam or caramel spread, croissants or pain au chocolat, fruit and hot chocolate.

-In the late 1990s, the Parisian pastry chef Pierre Hermé introduced his salted butter and caramel macaroons and, by 2000, high-end chefs started adding a bit of salt to caramel and chocolate dishes.
+In the late 1990s, Parisian pastry chef Pierre Hermé introduced his salted butter and caramel macarons, and by 2000, high-end chefs started adding a bit of salt to caramel and chocolate dishes.
 In 2008 it entered the mass market, when Häagen-Dazs and Starbucks started selling it.

 Originally used in desserts, the confection has seen wide use elsewhere, including in hot chocolate and spirits such as vodka.
 Its popularity may come from its effects on the reward systems of the human brain, resulting in "hedonic escalation".

 Colouring

 Caramel colouring, a dark, bitter liquid, is the highly concentrated product of near total caramelization, used commercially as food and beverage colouring, e.g., in cola.

 Chemistry

 Caramelization is the removal of water from a sugar, proceeding to isomerization and polymerization of the sugars into various high-molecular-weight compounds.
 Compounds such as difructose anhydride may be created from the monosaccharides after water loss.
 Fragmentation reactions result in low-molecular-weight compounds that may be volatile and may contribute to flavor.
 Polymerization reactions lead to larger-molecular-weight compounds that contribute to the dark-brown color.

-Caramel can be produced in so many forms such as, sauce, a chewy candy, or a hard candy because of how much of an ingredient is added and the temperature it is being prepared at.
+Caramel can be produced in many forms such as sauce, chewy candy, or hard candy depending on how much of an ingredient is added and the temperature it is being prepared at.

-In modern recipes and in commercial production, glucose (from corn syrup or wheat) or invert sugar is added to prevent crystallization, making up 10%–50% of the sugars by mass.
+In modern recipes and in commercial production, glucose (from corn syrup or wheat) or invert sugar is added to prevent crystallization, making up 10–50% of the sugars by mass.
 "Wet caramels" made by heating sucrose and water instead of sucrose alone produce their own invert sugar due to thermal reaction, but not necessarily enough to prevent crystallization in traditional recipes.